EASTERN NEWSROOM

 McMahan emphasized that EWU is still a liberal arts college, holistically educating students to be better citizens and leaders.

-“Together, we can build a brighter future for Eastern Washington University, one that honors our legacy while boldly stepping out into the future,” McMahan said.
+“Together, we can build a brighter future for Eastern Washington University, one that honors our legacy while boldly stepping out into the future,” she said.
 “It is a great day to be an Eagle!”

 Other highlights included: